 What was the highest SaaS multiple ever recorded?

 The highest individual company EV/Revenue multiples were seen in 2020-2021.
-Snowflake IPO'd at approximately 150x EV/Revenue in September 2020.
-The SaaS Capital Index median peaked at 18.6x in Q4 2021.
-Some high-growth individual companies traded at 50-80x EV/Revenue during the peak.
+Snowflake IPO'd at approximately 150x EV/Revenue in September 2020, and Aventis Advisors records Asana at 89x revenue on 9 November 2021.
+The SaaS Capital Index median peaked at 16.9x in August 2021, matching its December 2020 reading.
 These were extraordinary levels driven by near-zero discount rates applied to hyper-growth projections.

 How does interest rate movement affect SaaS multiples?

 Higher interest rates reduce the present value of future cash flows through a higher discount rate in DCF models.
 Growth companies with most of their value in future years are disproportionately affected.
 A 1% increase in the risk-free rate can reduce a high-growth company's DCF value by 10-20%.
-This mechanism directly explains the 65%+ compression in median SaaS multiples from Q4 2021 to 2023.
+This mechanism explains the roughly 60% compression from the August 2021 peak (16.9x) to end-2022 (6.5x).
+The further 2026 drop to 3.2x was not rate-driven; it reflects AI disruption fears.